June 14, 2019, by Brigitte Nerlich

 He also retweeted a ‘thread’ by the group leader, Oded Rechavi, which was a masterpiece of science communication, both verbal and visual – indeed, threading them both creatively together.
 We’ll come to that in a minute.

 How was the study reported in the ‘mainstream media’?
 I had a quick look and found only four articles, all published in Israeli news outlets.
 I tracked down a few more on Google News.
 Here are some of the headlines in the print media: “Israeli study: Nervous system can transmit messages to future generations”; “Israel study says neurons, not just DNA, can affect progeny’s fate”; “Researchers say nervous system passes info to kids”; “Worms help Israeli scientists rewrite basics of genetics”.

-In the past, some epigeneticists and philosophers of science have made claims about epigenetics overthrowing basic biology, claims that were greeted mainly with scepticism by other scientists.
+So, firstly, caution is needed when jumping from worms to humans.
+And secondly, caution is needed when jumping from this study to overthrowing basic biology.
+In the past, some epigeneticists and philosophers of science have made claims about epigenetics doing just that, claims that were greeted mainly with scepticism by other scientists.

 Three other online articles reported on the study, one published in The Scientist and dryly entitled: “Worm parents pass on behaviors epigenetically to offspring”; one in Psychology Today seeing it as ‘disruptive’ to biology and neuroscience, and one in the Big Think linking it to ‘reincarnation’ (tongue in cheek)!
 There may be more.
 But let’s get to the thread.

 According to Twitter, “[a] thread on Twitter is a series of connected Tweets from one person.
 With a thread you can provide additional context, an update, or an extended point by connecting multiple Tweets together.”